 New auto, taxi fares delayed as meter recalibration yet to begin

-Mumbai's new auto and taxi fares, with a ₹3 increase, are delayed due to meter recalibration issues.
-Passengers still pay old rates as updates await.

-Mumbai: The revised fares for Mumbai’s autorickshaws and taxis, which include a ₹3 hike in the base fare, were set to take effect on February 1 but remain unimplemented due to delays in recalibrating electronic meters.
-The process has stalled as the state transport department has yet to finalise a schedule for meter repairers, and the new fare chips are still being programmed.
+Mumbai's auto and taxi fare revision faces chaos as electronic meter recalibration delays spark disputes, leaving passengers vulnerable to overcharging.

+Mumbai: Five days after the revised auto and taxi fares were introduced on February 1, the process of recalibrating electronic meters has yet to commence, leading to confusion and disputes among stakeholders.

-Meter recalibration is crucial after a fare revision to ensure accurate fare calculations.
-However, the transport department has introduced QR code-based tariff cards as an interim measure.
-Only vehicles displaying these cards or using recalibrated meters can charge the revised fares.
+Meter recalibration is essential to ensure accurate fare calculations following a fare revision.
+As an interim measure, the transport department has introduced QR code-based tariff cards.
+Only vehicles displaying these cards or using recalibrated meters are permitted to charge the revised fares.

+Despite transport department officials asserting that there is no change in the recalibration process, associated costs, or regulatory framework, meter repairers claim there is no written directive detailing the same.
+This lack of clear guidelines has led to a standoff between Regional Transport Offices (RTOs) and meter repairers over the recalibration and installation of electronic meters for autos and taxis.

+A recent meeting between the two parties failed to yield a resolution, as meter repairers were instructed to submit their objections directly to the state transport department, which oversees all RTOs in the state.

-Under the new fare structure, the base fare for autorickshaws will rise from ₹23 to ₹26, while black-and-yellow taxis will charge ₹31 instead of ₹28.
-Blue-and-silver AC cool cabs will see an increase from ₹40 to ₹48 for the first 1.5 kilometres, the Mumbai Metropolitan Region Transport Authority (MMRTA) confirmed.
+The Mumbai Metropolitan Region has over four lakh autorickshaws and 20,000 taxis.
+The fare revision, which increased the base fare by ₹3 for autos and taxis, took effect on February 1.
+Under the revised fare structure, the base fare for auto rickshaws has increased from ₹23 to ₹26, while black-and-yellow taxis now charge ₹31 instead of ₹28.
+The fare for blue-and-silver AC cool cabs has risen from ₹40 to ₹48 for the first 1.5 kilometres.

-“We were informed that an internal meeting was held on January 27 to discuss recalibration, but we are still waiting for clear instructions,” said a meter repairer.
-“Until we receive details on procedures and pricing, we cannot begin work.”

-As recalibration remains pending, passengers continue paying older fares.
-Drivers, too, are awaiting updated tariff charts from the Regional Transport Offices (RTOs).
-Sources indicate that before implementing the new fares, RTOs must brief meter repairers on standard procedures, jurisdiction, and recalibration charges.
+Meter repairers have expressed concerns over the recalibration charges.
+“We informed the authorities that we have no objections if the cost of recalibrating electronic meters is set at ₹700.
+However, they have not addressed issues such as the increased charges imposed by chip manufacturers for reprogramming meters, fees at testing centres, and our service charges for permit holders,” said a meter repairer.

+The government has fixed the recalibration cost at ₹700 per meter, which includes ₹280 for the programmed chip and ₹100 for testing.
+However, meter repairers argue that the actual market costs are higher, making the government-set price unfeasible.
+Additionally, authorities have mandated that autos and taxis must visit meter repairers within the jurisdiction of the RTO where they are registered.
+Permit holders have objected to this, arguing that they should be allowed to visit repairers near their homes.
+Repairers, too, are concerned that jurisdictional restrictions will reduce the number of vehicles they service.

 Stay updated with all the Breaking News and Latest News from Mumbai.
 Click here for comprehensive coverage of top Cities including Bengaluru, Delhi, Hyderabad, and more across India along with Stay informed on the latest happenings in World News.